 30 whole almonds

 - Put 1 cup of the almonds in a heavy-duty plastic bag, seal it, and coarsely chop the nuts with a hammer.
 Transfer the nuts to a large mixing bowl.
 Put 1/2 cup of the walnuts in a hand-crank nut mill and coarsely grind them.
-Add them to the bowl with the the almonds and set aside.
+Add them to the bowl with the the almonds, add the cacao nibs, and set aside.

-- When the ingredients are evenly distributed and none of the apricots and nuts are larger than 1/8 inch in size, transfer the mixture to the bowl with the chopped nuts and add the raw cacao nibs.
+- When the ingredients are evenly distributed and none of the apricots and nuts are larger than 1/8 inch in size, transfer the mixture to the bowl with the chopped nuts.

 - Roll up your sleeves and use your hands to work the nuts and nibs into the mixture, incorporating them thoroughly into the firm “dough.”

 - Press an almond into the center of each cookie and bake for 15 minutes.
+Do NOT overbake!
 Cool the cookies completely before removing them from the pan.

 - To store the Irresistibles, put them in a heavy-duty plastic bag, but do not seal it.
 They keep well at room temperature for up to 1 week.
 For longer storage, put the Irresistibles in the refrigerator for up to 3 months.